bramwelt/CS46X/protocol.md

 ##Assertion Generation

-The user certificate establishes a verifiable link between an email address and the Privly public key.
+The user certificate establishes a verifiable link between an email address and the Privly PGP public key.
 However, this is alone not enough to create a valid entry in the directory: the user still has to show their connection to the certificate by proving ownership of the private key.

 In order to prove ownership of a private key, the user's browser creates and signs a new document called an "identity assertion."
 It contains:

 *  The origin (scheme, domain, and port) of the directory that the user wants to be entered into.
 *  An expiration time for the assertion, generally less than five minutes after it was created.
-(TODO: Discuss the expiration time)
+*  The public key of the PGP keypair generated by the user's browser.

-The browser then presents both the user certificate and the identity assertion to the DP.
+The browser then presents both the user certificate and the identity assertion to the RP.

 ##Assertion Verification

-When a RP needs a Privly key for a particular email address, it queries the DP and receives all the currently non-expired assertions for the email.

-The combination of user certificate and identity assertion is sufficient to confirm a user's identity.
+The combination of user certificate and identity assertion, refered to as a backed assertion, is sufficient to confirm a user's identity.

 First, the RP checks the domain and expiration time in the assertion.
 If the assertion is expired or intended for a different domain, it's rejected.
 This prevents malicious re-use of assertions.

-Second, the RP validates the signature on the assertion with the Privly public key inside the user certificate.
+Second, the RP validates the signature on the assertion with the Persona public key inside the user certificate.
 If the key and signature match, the RP is assured that the current user really does possess the key associated with the certificate.

-Last, the RP fetches the IdP's public key from its /.well-known/browserid document and verifies that it matches the signature on the user certificate.
+Third, the RP fetches the IdP's public key from its /.well-known/browserid document and verifies that it matches the signature on the user certificate.
 If it does, then the RP can be certain that the certificate really was issued by the domain in question.

-Once verifying that this is a non-expired directory entry for the proper directory, that the user certificate matches the intended user, and that the user certificate is legitimate, the RP is done and can permit the use of the Privly public key as one that is authentically tied to the email address queried.
+Last, the Privly PGP public key is extracted from the identity assertion, and sent to the DP along with the user certificate and signature of the PGP public key by the user's Persona private key.

+Once these steps are complete the RP is done and permits the user to log in.
+Any error generated by uploading to the DP is returned to the RP.
+The RP may decide what to do with the error, and MUST allow the user to continue signing in.

 #The Persona Fallback IdP